lholmquist/ag-google-drive/README.md

 This purpose of this repo is to show how to use the OAuth2 adapter in AeroGear.js and how it integrates into Pipeline

+Basically, it will ask for your permission for this app to access your google drive account and then list the files you have

 after cloning the repo, run:

     $ npm install && bower install